kcheng0222/hunt_the_wumpus/README.md

 To do:

 - [ ] Possible bug: Player can't smell wumpus on other side of board.
 Proceeds to wrap to other side, dies.
+- [ ] If you run into bat, you don't want to be dropped in same place (on top of bat)

 - [X] Implement `nextTo()`  throughout program
 - [X] Make a method that makes wumpus and player wrap